 Remember, lenders don’t consider bank membership or loyalty when approving a mortgage loan.

 2. All Lender Fees Are The Same

-Throughout the home buying process, you\’ll be responsible for various lender fees
+Throughout the home buying process, you’ll be responsible for various lender fees.
+Common lender fees include:

 - Credit reports